AndreasMadsen/domstream/README.md

 #### node.isSingleton()

-A singelton element can contain attributes but no content, the `<input>` element is the most known singelton element.
+A singleton element can contain attributes but no content, the `<input>` element is the most known singleton element.

-If an element containes `/>` at the end, it is parsed as a singelton element.
+If an element containes `/>` at the end, it is parsed as a singleton element.
 However the following elements are parsed as an singleton element with or without `/>`:

 ```JavaScript